 Arthur Shay heads the TMT team of Shay & Partners.
-He specialises in TMT, Intellectual Property Rights, and Mergers & His experience with leading international Acquisitions. companies includes advising multinational telecom companies on corporate and regulatory issues in Taiwan including consortium formation and bidding on GSM/PCS, liberalisation of international submarine cable landing station, VoIP, and 3G services and a full range of clients including DTH operators, multiple cable system operators, internet data centres, internet portals, ASPs, and ICPs.
+He specialises in addition to TMT, Intellectual Property Rights, and Mergers & Acquisitions.
+His experience with leading international companies includes advising multinational telecom companies on corporate and regulatory issues in Taiwan including consortium formation and bidding on GSM/PCS, liberalisation of international submarine cable landing station, VoIP, and 3G services and a full range of clients including DTH operators, multiple cable system operators, Internet data centers, Internet portals, ASPs, and ICPs.

 Arthur Shay is a frequent speaker in various communications law forums on regulatory reform and market investment.
-He has been commended for his "professional, down-to-earth and clientfriendly approach" (CHAMBERS ASIA PACIFIC 2012).
-Arthur Shay was appointed the president of Globalaw for 2011.
-Globalaw, the international law group, is an independent law firm network comprised of 106 law firms in 160 cities.
+He has been commended that he "understands his clients' businesses well and his advice is always very helpful".
+(CHAMBERS ASIA PACIFIC 2013.)
+Arthur Shay was appointed the president of Globalaw for the year of 2011.
+Globalaw, the international law group, is an independent law firms network comprised of 106 law firms in 160 cities.